cosmob3/code-journal/README.md

 ## February 7, 2022

 TODO: **Work on Home Page Assignment**
-- Look for hero section image
+- X Look for hero section image
-- One locally hosted image using HTML or CSS
+- X One locally hosted image using HTML or CSS
-- a heading using h1 tag
+- X a heading using h1 tag
-- a tagline using p tag
+- X a tagline using p tag
-- a call to action
+- X a call to action
 - add form page and link to it
 - add 3rd party api
+- Add Fonts Sheet

 **Attributions**